 Iberia Club: Up to 30% Off Award Flights with Avios

-The discount applies to flights from Madrid to a long list of destinations across Europe, North America, Latin America, and Africa, sorted into 30%, 20%, and 10% tiers.
-Most are valid in both business class and economy, with a handful of long-haul routes available in only one cabin.
+Discounts apply to flights between Madrid and a long list of destinations across Europe, North America, Latin America, and Africa, sorted into 30%, 20%, and 10% tiers.
+Most are valid in both business class and economy, though a handful of routes are limited to a single cabin.

-Avios are the easiest premium-cabin currency for Canadians to earn outside the Aeroplan ecosystem, so a sale this broad is worth a closer look.
+Avios remain the easiest premium-cabin currency for Canadians to earn outside the Aeroplan ecosystem, so a redemption sale this broad is always worth a look, especially now that Iberia flies non-stop to Toronto.

-The promotion runs on award bookings made through ib.com or the Iberia Club service centre, with the following structure:
+Award bookings made through iberia.com or the Iberia Club service centre qualify, with the discount split into three tiers:

-Booking window: now through May 10, 2026.
-Travel window: now through September 15, 2026.
-The discount applies to the Avios portion only.
-Taxes and fees are unchanged, and Iberia Group Air Shuttle, Vueling, and LEVEL flights are excluded.
+Booking window: June 9–15, 2026.
+Travel window: June 9 to September 15, 2026.
+The discount applies to the Avios portion only, so taxes and carrier surcharges are unchanged, and Iberia Group Air Shuttle, Vueling, and LEVEL flights are excluded.

-The promotion can't be combined with other Avios redemption offers running during the same window, so any redemption-side discount you might have stacked won't apply on top.
-Anything on the earning side, like a transfer bonus or credit card welcome offer, is fair game.
+The offer can’t be combined with any other Avios redemption promotion running during the same period, so a redemption-side discount won’t stack on top.
+Anything on the earning side, like a transfer bonus or a credit card welcome offer, is still fair game.

 The Routes That Matter for Canadians

-Most of the discounted city pairs are intra-European or domestic Spanish routes, useful if you're already in Madrid and want to get somewhere else cheaply.
-A few long-haul routes are directly relevant if you're flying transatlantic from Canada.
+Most of the discounted city pairs are intra-European or Spanish domestic routes, handy once you’re already in Madrid.
+But several long-haul routes are directly useful for transatlantic travel from Canada.

 What This Deal Is Worth

-To put a number on it, take a one-way Madrid–Toronto economy redemption.
-Iberia's saver award price on the new A321XLR is 16,000 Avios off-peak.
-Apply the 20% discount and you're at roughly 12,800 Avios for the same seat, saving 3,200 Avios per one-way.
+The Toronto non-stop is where the math gets interesting.
+Take a one-way Madrid–Toronto economy redemption: Iberia’s off-peak saver price is 16,000 Avios.
+Apply the 20% discount and you’re at roughly 12,800 Avios for the same seat, saving 3,200 Avios each way, or 6,400 Avios round-trip.

-The business class math is where this sale stands out.
+Business class is the real prize this time.
 Toronto–Madrid prices at 40,500 Avios off-peak in saver inventory, already one of the better lie-flat redemptions across the Atlantic.
-Apply the 10% discount and you're at roughly 36,450 Avios for a nonstop business class seat to Madrid.
-Round-trip, that's 8,100 Avios saved.
+With the 20% discount now applying to business class, not just economy, you’re down to roughly 32,400 Avios for a non-stop business class seat to Madrid.
+That’s 8,100 Avios saved each way, or 16,200 Avios round-trip, for one of the best-value transatlantic business class redemptions available to Canadians, when you can find the space.

 How to Earn Avios

-If you don't already have an Iberia Club or British Airways Club balance to draw from, the Canadian earning paths are limited but workable.
+If you don’t already have an Iberia Club or British Airways Club balance to draw from, Canadians have a few solid earning paths to choose from.

 The most direct option is the RBC® British Airways Visa Infinite†, the only Canadian credit card that earns Avios directly.
 It comes with a welcome bonus of 60,000 Avios and category bonuses on British Airways purchases, which makes it a natural fit if you’ve decided Avios redemptions are part of your strategy.